en

 1. On your SharePoint Online, create a destination directory

 3. You will get a red error box at this stage.
 To resolve the error, go to the Settings tab and set the correct type of authentication and connection.
 Once this is done, type “/” in the path window and press Browse.
 Navigate to the destination directory created on step 1 and press OK.
-It is important that the destination directory is created for the sole use of your DSS project.
+It is important that the destination directory is created for the sole use of your Dataiku project.
 Being a managed folder, its content could be deleted.
 For instance, with the parameters as shown below, removing the folder from the flow with the drop data option selected will result in the actual “dss” SharePoint directory being deleted as well.

-4. In your DSS flow, pick the dataset you want to export back to SharePoint, and select the Export to folder recipe.
+4. In your Dataiku flow, pick the dataset you want to export back to SharePoint, and select the Export to folder recipe.
 In the Export Recipe window, click on Use existing and pick the folder you created in steps 2-3.
 You can change the file format to you liking.

 5. Save and Run, and your dataset will be exported to the SharePoint directory.